Laura A. Watt

 - SSCI 299 – Sophomore Year Experience: How To Think Like a Social Scientist

 Laura A. Watt.
-Whose Past, Whose Place?
-The Evolution of a Working Landscape at Point Reyes National Seashore.
-Under contract with the University of California Press, forthcoming 2014.
+The Paradox of Preservation: Wilderness and Working Landscapes at Point Reyes National Seashore.
+Under contract with the University of California Press, forthcoming 2015.

 Laura A. Watt.
 “Re-imagining Joshua Tree: Applying Environmental History to National Park Interpretation.”
 Journal of the West, Volume 50, No. 3: 15-20, Summer 2011.

 Laura A. Watt.
 “Conflicting Goals in the San Francisco Bay.”
 Essay in Restoration and History: The Search for A Useable Environmental Past, Marcus Hall, ed.
 Routledge Publishers, Spring 2010.

 Laura A. Watt.
 “The Endangered Species Act.”
 Essay in Encyclopedia of American Environmental History, Kathleen Brosnan et al., eds.
 Facts on File, 2010.